-January 1994 Judge Lenore C. Nesbitt
+January 1995 Judge Shelby Highsmith

-February 1994 Judge Stanley Marcus
+February 1995 Judge Donald Graham

-March 1994 Judge Federico A. Moreno
+March 1995 Judge K. Michael Moore

-April 1994 Judge Shelby Highsmith
+April 1995 Judge Ursula Ungaro-Benages

-May 1994 Judge Donald L. Graham
+May 1995 Judge Wilkie D. Ferguson, Jr.

-June 1994 Judge K. Michael Moore
+June 1995 Judge Edward B. Davis

-July 1994 Judge Ursula Ungaro-Benages
+July 1995 Judge Lenore C. Nesbitt

-August 1994 Judge Wilkie D. Ferguson, Jr.
+August 1995 Judge Stanley Marcus

-September 1994 Judge Edward B. Davis
+September 1995 Judge Federico A. Moreno

-October 1994 Judge Lenore C. Nesbitt
+October 1995 Judge Shelby Highsmith

-November 1994 Judge Stanley Marcus
+November 1995 Judge Donald Graham

-December 1994 Judge Federico A. Moreno
+December 1995 Judge K. Michael Moore

-The Duty Judge should be present in the district and available for handling Duty Judge matters at all times during the month assigned.
-If it is necessary for the Duty Judge to be out of the district for a short period of time during the assignment month, it is his or her responsibility to make arrangements with another Judge to handle all Duty Judge matters arising during the brief absence, and to notify the Chief Judge and the Clerk of Court.
+The Duty Judge should be present in the district and available for handling duty judge matters at all times during the month assigned.
+If it is necessary for the Duty Judge to be out of the district for a short period of time during the assignment month, it is his or her responsibility to make arrangements with another Judge to handle all duty judge matters arising during the brief absence, and to notify the Chief Judge and Clerk of Court.

-DONE and ORDERED in chambers at the United States Courthouse, Fort Lauderdale, Florida, this \\\\\ day of December, 1993.
+DONE and ORDERED in chambers at the United States Courthouse, Fort Lauderdale, Florida, this day of , 1994.